 The Euro Area accounted for almost a third of adjusted headline exports (goods + services) in 2016 compared with 17% ratios for both the United Kingdom and the United States (*see calculation at the bottom of the page).

-However, indigenous tradeable exports of €3bn to the single market according to data from Enterprise Ireland (EI) — the state enterprise agency for Irish-owned firms — account for only 1.2% of the 32% Eurozone share of total exports value in 2016.
+However, indigenous tradeable exports of €3bn to the 18 other single market countries in the euro system based on data from Enterprise Ireland (EI) — the state enterprise agency for Irish-owned firms — account for only 1.2% of the 32% Eurozone share of total exports value in 2016.

 Globalisation has been a remarkable success for countries as diverse as Ireland, the United Kingdom, and China, but the lesson for Ireland from the perverse British decision to depart from its biggest trading market — which accounted for 44% of total UK exports in 2016 — is that Ireland needs a more balanced economy with a stronger indigenous international sector.